Catalogue of works, approved by Galina Ustvolskaya

 S. Dmitriev, E. Petrova, G. Stanaitis, L. Ugletskova, S. Bazhenov, I. Gofman, A. Luchinin, R. Melnichuk, O. Malov

-- Symphony No. 2 "True and Eternal Bliss!" for reciter (man) and small orchestra (1979)
+- Symphony No. 2 "True and Eternal Bliss!" for reciter (man) with a microphone and small orchestra (1979)

 Text by Hermannus Contractus